-- We provide you with a logbook and instructions
+We provide you with a logbook and instructions on recording your catch

-We hope that the data from these tagged fish will give us insight into in-river striped bass movement, congregation areas, coastal movements, spawning site fidelity, sex specific migration and mortality rates, and general spring migrations.
+Data from these tagged fish will give us insight into in-river striped bass movement, congregation areas, coastal movements, spawning site fidelity, sex-specific migration and mortality rates, and general spring migrations.